RedisTimeSeries/RedisTimeSeries/docs/commands.md

 ```

 #### Notes
-* The command only alters the labels that are given,
+* The command only alters the elements that are given,
-  e.g. if labels are given but retention isn't, then only the labels are altered.
+  e.g. if`LABELS` is given but `RETENTION` isn't, then only the labels are altered.
 * If the labels are altered, the given label-list is applied,
   i.e. labels that are not present in the given list are removed implicitly.
 * Supplying the `LABELS` keyword without any labels will remove all existing labels.